pallabee/pallabee.github.io/index.md

 ### Machine Learning
 - <b>Anomaly detection using Classification</b><br>
 A classification model using Random Forest is used to detect faulty data in ball bearing vibrations.
-The classificaton results will be useful for condition monitoring of industrial machine parts.
+The classificaton results will be used for condition monitoring of industrial machine parts.
 Unbalanced data is handled using SMOTE.<br><br>
 <a href = "https://github.com/pallabee/Anomaly-Detection/blob/main/classification.ipynb"><img src="https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter" alt="Open Notebook" />

 ### Deep Learning for Unstructured Data (Image, Text)